Agriculture Scholarships for Women Farmers

 Here is a link to the scholarship application scoring criteria for FFA members: www.ffa.org.

 There are few specific qualifying criteria for the Mahindra Women in Agriculture scholarship.
 To be considered for the award, women must be pursuing a two- or four-year college degree in agriculture.
 They must have obtained a minimum high school or current G.P.A. of 3.0 on a 4.0 scale, participated in community service, and demonstrated leadership skills.
 Financial status is also a consideration, and applicants are required to show financial need for the scholarship.

 The scholarships are available to women residents from all states with the exception of Alaska, Colorado, Delaware, Hawaii, Idaho, Minnesota, Montana, Nebraska, North Dakota, South Dakota, Rhode Island, and Wyoming.
 Mahindra Tractor operates in the rest of the 38 states, and the awardee is expected to attend award celebrations and publicity activities with Mahindra corporate officers for those locations in which they operate.

-The deadline for applications is February 15, and women must submit their applications through FFA and not directly to Mahindra Tractor.
+The scholarships require active FFA membership, there is an age limit of < 23 prior to the deadline & the deadline for applications is February 1st, and women must submit their applications through FFA and not directly to Mahindra Tractor.
 Women who submit applications for Mahindra’s Women in Agriculture through FFA are also considered for over 1,000 other scholarships with FFA industry sponsors.
 Applicants need only to apply once with FFA to be considered for all of the scholarships which is a big time saver for applicants searching for financial aid.